 In this article we offer some tips on autocorrect, and the similar feature text replacement: we show how to train an iPhone, iPad or Mac's autocorrect features, force your system to learn new spellings, and generally get autocorrect and text replacement to behave exactly the way you want.

 What's the difference between autocorrect and text replacement?

 As computing technology has evolved, so too has its desire to get you spelling things correctly.
 But whereas once you had to fire up a spellchecker and have an app laboriously go through an entire document, these days your Macs and iOS devices will sort your spellings on the fly.

 Furthermore, related text replacement functionality also sits at the heart of macOS and iOS.
 This is in similar territory to autocorrection, but is based around triggers and phrases defined by you, rather than whatever's in Apple's dictionary.
 For example, your Mac, iPhone or iPad will correct 'helllo' to 'hello'.
-But if you specifically want a construction like 'addr1' to expand to your home address, text replacement's where to head.
+But if you specifically want a construction like 'addr1' to expand to your home address (or if you want 'aapl' to turn into the Apple logo), text replacement's where to head.
 So we'll be looking at that too.